Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 New Mexico State Stats and Trends

-- New Mexico State has played seven games, with five wins against the spread.

-- The Aggies have been underdogs by 18.5 points or more four times this season and have covered the spread every time.
+- So far this season, the Aggies have been installed as underdogs by an 18-point margin or more four times and are 4-0 ATS in those games.

-- New Mexico State's games this season have hit the over on four of seven set point totals (57.1%).
+- New Mexico State's games this season have hit the over four times in seven opportunities (57.1%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.